Style investing: Classification

 Stocks can be split into categories such as small-cap, mid-cap, large-cap, value, defensive, cyclical, growth, international, regional, technology stocks, utility stocks, old economy or new economy, disruptive innovation, and so on.
-Classification of securities into categories is widespread in financial markets applying to other asset classes also.
+Classification of securities into categories is widespread in the financial field applying to other asset classes also.

 Bonds are split into high-yield bonds and investment grade bonds and short-duration and long-duration bonds.
 Traders classify assets as liquid securities such as private equity and public equity.
 They may also do the same with illiquid securities, such as private debt, illiquid hedge funds, direct real estate and venture capital.

 Financial industry

 Financial firms Lipper and Morningstar developed and refined categorization systems and Style Box tools to aid with classification in the 1970s and 1990s.
 Also major index providers such as MSCI and FTSE offer a wide range of style-based indices.
 Also many asset managers offer style-based active strategies, sometimes also referred to as factor investing.